sarahcec/ipsie/FAL2-requirements.md

 **Section 3.11.3.1 External Identity APIs**
 - The attributes returned by the attribute provider are assumed to be independent of those returned directly from the IdP, and as such MAY use different identifiers, formats, or schemas.
 - Before accepting attributes from an external identity provider and associating them with the RP subscriber account, the RP SHALL verify that the attributes in question are allowed to be provided by the external attribute provider under the auspices of the trust agreement.
+  - **OIDC SL1:** Unlikely to have trust agreements in SL1.
+Trust agreements are deferred for now.

 **Section 3.12 Assertion Protection**
 - Assertions SHALL include a set of protections to prevent attackers from manufacturing valid assertions or reusing captured assertions at disparate RPs.
 The protections required are dependent on the details of the use case being considered, and specific protections are listed here.

 **Section 3.12.1 Assertion Identifier**
 - Assertions SHALL be sufficiently unique to permit unique identification by the target RP.
 - Assertions MAY accomplish this by use of an embedded nonce, issuance timestamp, assertion identifier, or a combination of these or other techniques.
+  - **OIDC SL1:** Enforces the use of a nonce value.

 **Section 3.12.2 Signed Assertion**
 - Assertions SHALL be cryptographically signed by the issuer (IdP).
 - The RP SHALL validate the digital signature or MAC of each such assertion based on the issuer’s key.